Margaret Peden: First women's Test series

 In November 1934 the English women's team arrived in Australia in Fremantle, Western Australia and Peden greeted the side when they arrived in Melbourne representing New South Wales alongside representatives of the Queensland and Victorian women's cricket Associations, and she was selected as Captain of the New South Wales side to play England in late November with a report noting she had improved remarkably over the 1934/35 season and merited selection on her play as well as her cricket knowledge.
 In early December she visited Leeton and presented the New South Wales women's state uniforms and offered some coaching to the Leeton women's cricket team, and joined the England touring party in Deniliquin to take up her role as liaison officer to the side.
 It was suggested in December that she was likely to be selected to captain Australia in the Tests due to her knowledge of the sport and her proven leadership.
 After returning to Sydney Peden remarked that the English players were much better stroke makers than the Australians, although she felt their timing was poor due to Australian wickets being faster than English ones, but that they would not be at their best until later in the tour.

 The English XI arrived in Sydney in December and Peden met with the side when they arrived and escorted them to the Women's College at Sydney College where they stayed during their visit, and she assisted with receiving guests at the official reception held at the Hotel Australia.
-The English played New South Wales in a two-day game on the 14th and 15th December.
+The English played New South Wales in a two-day game on the 14 and 15 December.
 Peden captained NSW and she was in a position to secure a draw, but decided instead to declare NSW innings leaving the English half an hour to score 57 runs which they did successfully.
 She received praise for her sporting declaration.
 After the match she helped host a beach picnic for the English side.

+Personal life

+Peden was raised by her mother as an adherent of Christian Science.
+Her England counterpart Betty Archdale was also a Christian Scientist and their mothers had previously corresponded.
+The 1934–35 English tour of Australia originated when Peden asked her sister Barbara – then working in England as an architect – to contact Archdale and invite her to lead the tour.
+Peden and Archdale remained friends long after their playing careers.

+In 1935, Peden married Maurice Ranald Emanuel, who changed his surname to "Peden" by deed poll shortly before their wedding.
+They had one son together and adopted a daughter.
+She died on 18 March 1981 in Roseville, New South Wales, aged 75.